-So we’re taking this opportunity to call special attention to all of the women who have selflessly and bravely served our country, alongside the men who have done the same.
+So every Memorial Day we call special attention to all of the women who have selflessly and bravely served our country, alongside the men who have done the same.

 WWI: Over 24,000 women served in World War I half of whom were nurses in the Navy, Army, and Red Cross.